Know the ropes first.

 “I think porn also makes sex look very…easy.”

-In reality, there’s nothing simple about choking someone during the act of sex or mutual masturbation.
-EA is, and should be approached as, an incredibly serious act with potentially dangerous consequences.
+In reality, there’s nothing simple about choking someone during the act of sex or mutual masturbation. erotic asphyxiation is, and should be approached as, an incredibly serious act with potentially dangerous consequences.
 For this reason, you should never spring it on someone.
 Always discuss anything new you’d like to try in bed with your partner before performing it, including your preferences around intensity, any safety concerns, and devising a safe word or even hand gesture either of you can use, should you feel uncomfortable or in pain at any stage.

 4. It’s essential to know your limits before becoming submissive